TNamdarian/seven-terraces/README.md

 ##### Contact Us page
 ![contact](/documents/mockups/contact_us.png)

-- The final website differs from the original wire-frames because, when working on the design, I sometimes I found more appropriate ways to display the different sections.
+- The final website differs from the original wire-frames because, when working on the design, I sometimes I found more appropriate ways to display different sections.

 ## **UX**
 ### **User Persona**
 This website project will target users who are interested in viewing and sharing information about property deals.
-The priority focus is on providing an easy to navigate and responsive website that allows users to be a part of a community with a collection of properties.
+The main focus is on providing an easy to navigate and responsive website that allows users to be a part of a community with a portfolio of properties.
 Most pages except "View property", "Add property" and "Edit proeprty" use parallax feature to make the site more visually appealing.
-As these three pages content heavy, parallax feature has been excluded for them.
+As these three pages are content heavy, parallax feature has been excluded for them.

 ### **User Goals**
-- View featured **properties posts per month** created by the admin;
+- View **featured properties** posts per month created by the admin;
-- View ** property posts** created by the Seven Terraces community;
+- View **property posts** created by the Seven Terraces community;
-- View, edit, search, delete ** property posts** created by them;
+- View, edit, search, delete **property posts** created by them;
 - The website has to work well on all kinds of devices like mobile phones, tablets and desktops.

 ### **Site Owners Goals**